garrandall/popular-music-data/tracks/phenomenal-eminem.md

 Into waters where nobody else has gone before
 Or willing to go, uncharted, feeling is so
 Bomb, I'm feelin' myself, I'm a giant
-Sometimes I gotta remind myself that I am...
+Sometimes I gotta remind myself that I am

 I am phenomenal